When a child’s cavity goes untreated, it isn’t just unattractive; the pain and infection it causes can affect how she eats, speaks, plays and learns.

 What’s the Connection Between Oral Health and Learning?

 As mentioned above, when a child’s oral health suffers, so does his or her ability to learn.
-Children with dental pain are almost three times as likely as their classmates to miss school, not complete homework and get lower grades.4 Yet, teachers may not make the connection between learning difficulties and dental problems.
+Children with dental pain are almost three times as likely as their classmates to miss school, not complete homework and get lower grades.4 Seirawan, Hazem, Faust, Sharon and Muligan, Roseann.
+The impact of oral health on the academic performance of disadvantaged children.
+July 19, 2012.
+American Journal of Public Health (accessed January 1, 2023).

 Pain from cavities and infections can also lead to decreased appetite, even malnutrition, in turn affecting a child’s ability to concentrate.
 And that discomfort can contribute to depression, irritability and anxiety, all of which make it much harder to pay attention in class.
 Failure in the classroom and being bullied over missing teeth can affect self-esteem and create an ever-worsening cycle.